 Chlorine and bromine are principally responsible for ozone loss in the polar vortex.
-The evolution of chlorine activation over the course of the winter was monitored by observations of OCIO by the GOME satellite observations [Wagner et al., 2001].
-These observations showed strong activation starting around December 22, peaking in mid-February, decreasing steeply in mid-March and ending around March 22.
+The evolution of chlorine activation over the course of the winter was monitored by observations of OCIO by the

+GOME satellite observations (Wagner et al., 2001).
+These observations showed strong activation starting around December 22, peaking in mid-February, with a steep decrease in mid-March and an ending around March 22.
 The 1999/2000 winter had the highest activation level of all of the winters observed by GOME since its launch in 1995.
-Observation of HCl and ClO by ASUR [Bremer et al., 2001] showed relatively high levels of HCl in early December (1st deployment), with low HCl and high ClO in January (2nd deployment), consistent with the activation on the extensive PSCs observed by POAM.
-In situ observations of ClO and Cl2O2 during the second deployment also showed a vortex that was fully activated [Stimpfle et al., 2001].
-Satellite observations by MLS showed good agreement with these results [Santee et al., 2001; Danilin et al., 2001].
+Observation of HCl and ClO by ASUR (Bremer et al., 2001) showed relatively high levels of HCl in early December (1st deployment), with low HCl and high ClO in January (2nd deployment), consistent with the activation on the extensive PSCs observed by POAM.
+In-situ observations of ClO and Cl2O2 during the second deployment also showed a vortex that was fully activated (Stimpfle et al., 2001).
+Satellite observations by MLS showed good agreement with these results (Santee et al., 2001; Danilin et al., 2001).
+Microwave ground measurements of ClO profiles at Ny Alesund and Kiruna (Klein et al., 2001; Kopp et al., 2001) also show a highly activated vortex.
+These high levels of ClO persisted into the 3rd SOLVE-THESEO 2000 deployment.